MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 AMD nested page tables do not support execute-only pages, so AMD system programmers would need to trap every execute access to the hook page, causing a lot of overhead.
 Two workarounds can be considered if you really want execute only pages:

-**SEV-SNP (secure nested paging):** guests can restrict pages to execute-only with VMPL permission masks in the RMP (reverse map table).
+**SEV-SNP (secure nested paging):** pages in the guest can be restricted to execute-only with VMPL permission masks in the RMP (reverse map table).
 These RMP permission checks are only in effect when SEV-SNP is enabled.
-See AMD system programming manual sections 15.36.3 to 15.36.5 for more info.
+See AMD system programming manual sections 15.36.3 to 15.36.5.

-**Memory Protection Keys:**
+**Memory Protection Keys:** execute-only memory can be achieved with with MPK by disabling read access through the PKRU register and allowing execution through the page table.
+Memory protection keys control read and write access to pages, but ignore instruction fetches.
+See AMD system programming manual section 5.6.7.

 Unfortunately, none of these features were supported on my AMD ryzen 2400G CPU, so I needed to somehow hide my hooks by trapping executes on pages.